Curriculum & Instruction

 • Assignments shall carry different weights based on the importance of the activity, time spent on the activity, and the degree of involvement.

-• The nine weeks grade shall be determined by counting: tests (major projects, major papers, etc.): 60 percent, quizzes: 20 percent and, daily/class grades and/or homework: 20 percent.
+• The nine weeks grade shall be determined by counting: tests (major projects, major papers, etc.): 60 percent, quizzes: 20 percent and, daily/class grades and homework: 20 percent.

-• Each nine weeks grade shall be made up of a minimum of three (3) major test grades (may include major projects, essays, research papers, performances) which shall count 60 percent of the grade.
+• Each nine-week grade shall be made up of a minimum of three (3) major test grades (may include major projects, essays, research papers, and performances) which shall count 60 percent of the grade.

-• Each nine weeks grade shall be made up of a minimum of six (6) quizzes (only covers part of a unit of study or a specific step in a project or performance) which shall count 20 percent of the grade.
+• Each nine-week grade shall be made up of a minimum of six (6) quizzes (only covering part of a unit of study or a specific step in a project or performance) which shall count 20 percent of the grade.

-• Academic grades shall not be reduced for misconduct or for punishment.
+• Academic grades shall not be reduced for misconduct or punishment.

-• In accordance with BOE Policy #4310, students will be subject to consequences outlined in Rule 25 of the Student Code of Conduct for cheating, plagiarism, etc.
+• Per BOE Policy #4310, students will be subject to consequences outlined in Rule 25 of the Student Code of Conduct for cheating, plagiarism, etc.

 • Teachers shall enter grades in PowerTeacher weekly.

-• School level Professional Learning Communities shall help determine an appropriate number of additional assignments to be given for each discipline.
+• School-level Professional Learning Communities shall help determine an appropriate number of additional assignments for each discipline.